For information on Mobile money, click on any of the below links.

 For more information on the legal requirements for Mobile Money services, visit the GSMA webpage here.

-Registering for a Mobile Money account is easy.
-Usually the customer needs to visit their local Mobile Money agent and bring a form of identification, such as a valid passport, driver’s license or a government ID.
+To register, the customer needs to visit their local Mobile Money agent and bring a form of identification, such as a valid passport, driver’s license or a government ID.

 Mobile Money is a way to store and manage money in an account linked to a mobile phone, similar to a bank account.
 Mobile Money users can send money to other people, pay bills, and purchase many things, including mobile airtime.